 Anything we can do to make readers forget they’re reading fiction helps them engage with the story better, and that has to be good for the author.

 But what are these ‘false documents’?
 What we are talking about is including convincing reports, maps, diaries and other ‘non-fiction’ elements in a novel.

 The Bookend Technique

-Similarly, Geoffrey Household’s Rogue Male claims to be three exercise books sent to the publisher, accompanied by a letter written by an anonymous Englishman who tried to assassinate Hitler (or possibly Stalin, the target is ambiguous).
-The Englishman supposedly wants to present the facts and make sure the British government is not implicated.
-In the last chapter, Household has some fun by putting these words in the mouth of the protagonist:
+Similarly, Geoffrey Household’s Rogue Male claims to be three exercise books sent to the publisher.
+A letter written by an anonymous Englishman who tried to assassinate Hitler (or possibly Stalin, the target is ambiguous) accompanies the exercise books.
+In it, the Englishman says he wants to present the facts and make sure he doesn’t implicate the British government.
+In the last chapter, Household has some fun by putting these words in the protagonist’s mouth: